 California Alternate Assessment for ScienceCalifornia’s statewide science alternate assessment for students with the most significant cognitive disabilities.

-The California Alternate Assessment (CAA) for Science is a part of the California Assessment of Student Performance and Progress System.
-The purpose of the CAA for Science is to measure what students know and can do.
-These measures help identify and address gaps in knowledge or skills early so students can receive the support they need.
+The California Alternate Assessment (CAA) for Science is a part of the California Assessment of Student Performance and Progress (CAASPP) System.
+The purpose of the CAA for Science is to measure what students know and can do in science, which helps identify and address gaps in knowledge or skills early so students can receive the support they need.

 The following links provide additional information about the program: